poypolpak/apipoi-project-beta/README.md

 # apipoi-project-beta
-Trading bot in python language for binance API wrapper.
+Trading API in python language for python-binance module.